Latest Applications Open 2024:

 thirst or it engulfs people and returns them as corpses.

 Before the Fukushima disaster, 54 nuclear reactors provided 30 percent of Japan’s electricity.
 The Japanese government had planned on increasing that amount to 50 percent by 2030 with two new reactors that were under construction, 12 more planned reactors, and a used-fuel management strategy that included recycling used nuclear fuel, which was in the near-final stage of implementation.
 Today, only 11 reactors remain in operation, with work halted on other projects.
 Whereas in India, nuclear energy’s contribution to our electricity needs is just 10 percent.
-Effective and instantaneous rehabilitation measures and safety strategy should be provided to the local inhabitants.
-This aspect is quite ridiculous attempt in India, where we can witness ample number of scams and scandals.
-This at sixes and seven States can wipe out the entire population if we receive a bolt of lightning, which lack perfect administration with instantaneous actions.
+Effective and instantaneous rehabilitation measures and safety strategies should be provided to the local inhabitants.
+This aspect is quite a ridiculous attempt in India, where we can witness an ample number of scams and scandals.
+This at sixes and seven States can wipe out the entire population if we receive a bolt of lightning, which lacks perfect administration with instantaneous actions.

 The future of the present government’s efforts toward the civilian nuclear agreements is yet another strategy’ which will design the destiny of our nation.
 As these are just in the planning phase, let time and actions decide fate.

 The entire pool of scholars and scientists was puzzled about the disposal of nuclear waste harmlessly.
 Resources claim that India has about 80 to 100 nuclear weapons.
 A considerable number of nuclear weapons have been possessed by our neighboring countries too.
 But India sticks to the no-first-to-use policy which once again ensures the integrity and genuine attitude of our nation.
 The fate of the future generation is largely dependent on nuclear weapons and energy.
 Our country’s GDP has to be propelled by a reasonable amount of nuclear energy programs.